krishna-creator/SE-Project---IntelliMeet/Facial Analysis Module/README.md

-# Implmented RetinaFace in PyTorch
+# Implmented Facial Analysis (RetinaFace Backbone) in PyTorch

 A [PyTorch](https://pytorch.org/) implementation of [RetinaFace: Single-stage Dense Face Localisation in the Wild](https://arxiv.org/abs/1905.00641).
 Model size only 1.7M, when Retinaface use mobilenet0.25 as backbone net.
 We also provide resnet50 as backbone net to get better result.
 The official code in Mxnet can be found [here](https://github.com/deepinsight/insightface/tree/master/RetinaFace).